Gericom/GBARunner3/README.md

 In addition to the global `GBARunner3.json` file, **per-game settings** are also supported.

 To use per-game configurations:
-- Create a separate JSON file for each game and place it in the `_gba/configs/` directory.
+- Create a separate JSON file for each game and place it in the `_gba/configs/` folder.
 - Name the file using the game's **Title ID (TID)** and **Revision number (REV)** in the format:
 ```bash
 TIDREV.json